Bairdo/sdn-authenticator-webserver/README.md

 This replaces https://github.com/Bairdo/CapFlow-webserver.

 #Configuration
-[config.yaml](https://github.com/Bairdo/sdn-authenticator-webserver/blob/v0.2.0/config.yaml) contains an example configuration file
+[config.yaml](https://github.com/Bairdo/sdn-authenticator-webserver/blob/v0.2.0/config.yaml) contains an example configuration file.
-The following fields are usable (where the field has a value, it is optional, otherwise it must be defined in the configuration file).
+The following fields are usable (where the field has a value it is optional, otherwise it must be defined in the configuration file).

 Field | Default Value | Range
 --------- | ------------- | ----------